<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Dispute errors on your credit report.

-The first thing you need to do is take a careful look at your credit report.
+Carefully look at your credit report.
 We’re all human (yes, even the people handling and recording debts), and there’s always a chance that someone made a mistake on your report.
-Thankfully, if you find one, the Federal Trade Commission (FTC) has a well-laid path for you to get it corrected:
+If you find one, the Federal Trade Commission (FTC) has a well-laid path for you to get it corrected:

-Step 1: Tell the credit reporting company, in writing, what information you think is inaccurate.
-Use the FTC's sample dispute letter to make sure that you include all essential information.
-Include copies (NOT originals) of documents that support your position.
+Step 1: Notify the credit reporting company which information you think is inaccurate.
+Use the FTC's sample dispute letter to ensure you include all essential information.
+Include copies, not originals, of documents that support your position.

-• The credit bureau has 30 days to investigate.
+• The credit bureau has thirty days to investigate.

 • They are required to provide you with the results of their investigation.

-• They will forward the evidence you shared to the business that provided you the report.
+• They will forward the evidence you shared to the business that provided the report.

-• Once the business investigates, they will share their results with the credit bureau who will then share them formally with you as well as provide you with a free credit report displaying the correct information.
-This free credit report does not go toward your free annual report.
+• Once the business investigates, they will share their results with the credit bureau which will then share them formally with you as well as provide you with a free credit report displaying the correct information.
+This free credit report does not affect your free annual report.

-Step 2: Tell the information provider (that is, the person, company, or organization that provides information about you to a credit reporting company), in writing, that you dispute an item in your credit report.
-Use this sample dispute letter.
+Step 2: Tell the information provider in writing that you dispute an item in your credit report.
+Use this sample dispute letter to inform the business that provided information about you to a credit reporting company.

 2) Carry less than your limit on your credit card.

 Since credit utilization makes up 30% of your credit score, the lower the balance of your credit card, the better.
-Many follow the 30% rule.
-This means that you should spend up to 30% of your credit limit, but don't exceed it.
+Many follow the 30% rule, which advises consumers to spend up to 30% of their credit limit but not to exceed it.
 Even if you make regular payments, the high credit balance can negatively affect your credit score since utilization is a key part of your overall score.

 4) Pay your bills on time.

-The best thing you can do for your credit score is to pay your bills on time.
+Paying your bills on time is the best way to improve your credit score.
 If this is something that you struggle with, there are a few tools to help you create better habits.

 • Set up auto-pay.
-Set up your bills, utilities, and credit lines to auto-pay so that your bills pay themselves in a sense!
+Set up automatic payments for your bills, utilities, and credit lines so that they essentially pay themselves.
 Skeptical about this method of payment?
-Set a reminder on your phone to check your bank accounts a day or two later to make sure that all went through okay.
+Set a reminder on your phone to check your bank accounts a day or two later to ensure everything went through okay.

 • Use a financial calendar.
 Don’t mix business with pleasure.
-Create a finance only calendar where you can schedule payment days and set reminders.
+Create a finance-only calendar to schedule payment days and set reminders.

 • Account for processing time.
-Don’t forget that payments take time to process (especially if you use snail mail and checks).
-Make your payment early enough so that if it takes 24-48 hours to process your payment, you’re still ahead of the due date.
+Don’t forget that payments take time to process, especially if you use snail mail and checks.
+Send the money early enough so that if it takes 24-48 hours to process your payment, you’re still ahead of the due date.

-Young couple calculating their domestic bills at homePhoto from Canva
+Young couple looking at receipts and calculating their domestic bills at homePhoto from Canva

 5) Become an authorized user on another account.

-Have a family member or friend with outstanding credit?
+Have a family member or friend with impeccable credit?
 Although mixing family with personal finances isn’t always the best idea, becoming an authorized user can help raise your credit score.
-Plus, you don’t have to spend money or use the account to have your name associated with it.
+You don’t have to spend money or use their account to have your name associated with their positive financial footprint.

 6) Get on the phone with your creditor.

-There’s a couple of things that hopping on the phone with your creditor can help accomplish.
+Hopping on the phone with your creditor can help accomplish a few credit-impacting issues.

 • Fix late payments.
-If you have a substantial history of making on-time payments, your creditor might be willing to waive the late fee and have the negative removed from your report.
+If you have a substantial history of making on-time payments, your creditor might be willing to waive the late fee and remove it from your report.

 • Clear outstanding collection accounts.
-Call them up and let your creditors know that you want to pay off your debt.
-Suggest paying in full and they might be willing to work with you.
+Call and let your creditors know you want to pay off your debt.
+If you suggest paying in full (if you can), they might be willing to work with you.
 Just make sure that they agree to remove negative marks from your report!

 7) Pay off debt.

-Just remember that paying off debt and rebuilding your credit score requires sacrifice and a lot of time, depending on how deep your debt goes.
+If your credit score dropped and you're in the thick of recovery to regain financial freedom, remember that paying off debt and rebuilding your score requires sacrifice and significant time, depending on how deep your debt goes.
 Set a plan and stick to it!

 Is homebuying in your future?
 Learn how to get your finances straight before making the leap with our free guide below.